tristanls/telemetry-events-log/README.md

   * `custom`: _Object_ _(Default: undefined)_ Optional object with custom properties to add to the event.
   * Return: _Object_ The event.

 Helper to create and emit a "log" event.
-The created event will have the following properties in addition to included by TelemetryEvents.
+The created event will have the following properties in addition to those included by TelemetryEvents.

 ```javascript
 {